 Buses operate on 16 routes which used to be operated by Western National, Bristol Omnibus, Wilts & Dorset and local independents.
 Most services start and finish near Warminster Rail Station and in addition to serving neighbouring towns such as Frome, Westbury and Mere, buses pass through numerous picturesque villages including Codford, Sutton Veny, Horningsham and Chitterne as shown on this map.
 Each journey is normally scheduled to connect with a different bus at the end of the route and where possible, time is also allowed for passengers to photograph the vehicle at a suitable location.

 To assist visitors travelling from further afield, connections are made where possible, with trains at Salisbury, Westbury, Frome & Gillingham stations and feeder bus services are usually provided from nearby towns including Bath, Trowbridge, Chippenham, Mere and Salisbury.

 HOW MUCH DOES IT COST ?

 All rides on the vintage buses are completely free of charge, with buses being loaded on a first come – first served basis.
 However, to enable visitors to make the most of their day, they are able to purchase a programme which includes details of all the routes and timetables, plus information on the participating vehicles.

 A donation from the sale of the timetable programmes is also made to the Guide Dogs for the Blind Association.

 WHEN IS THE NEXT RUNNING DAY?

-Our next Running Day will be held on Sunday 1st October 2017 and further details are available on this website.
-If you would like to be kept informed about what we have planned for this year’s event, please click on the black “+ follow” tab at the bottom of the page or go to the front page of this website and enter your email address into the “Keep up to date” box on the right hand side of the page.
+The date of our next Running Day has not yet been decided, but further details will be published on this website shortly.
+If you would like to be kept informed about what we have planned for future events, please click on the black “+ follow” tab at the bottom of the page or go to the front page of this website and enter your email address into the “Keep up to date” box on the right hand side of the page.